 General Guidelines for Trainers

-Also included in this form is a Code of Conduct agreement for trainers and shelters, outlined below.
+This form also includes a Code of Conduct agreement for trainers and shelters, outlined below.

-WD4C and IFAW advocate for the health, well-being and humane treatment of dogs during every step of the process and throughout their time in a working dog program and retirement.
+WD4C and IFAW prioritize the health, well-being, and humane treatment of dogs during every step of the process, including their time as a working dog and during retirement.
 Trainers must be able to describe and verify their use of positive training methods as the foundation for their program.

 General Guidelines for Shelters

-Shelters looking to post a dog will also need to undergo a screening process for each individual dog, in order to assess that dog’s potential for success within a working dog program.
-Dogs will be screened through a video testing process whereby each individual is filmed engaging in a series of play based behaviors, and scored on their progression through each play session or behavior command.
-An example video and instructions on how to conduct a screening test can be found on the Rescues 2the Rescue website.
+Shelters seeking to post a dog will also undergo a screening process for each individual dog to assess that dog’s potential for success within a working dog program.
+The screening process includes a series of play-based trials and behaviors which will be filmed and scored based on our evaluation guide.
+An example video and instructions on how to conduct a screening test are on the Rescues 2the Rescue website.

-The score that the dog receives based on this video will be used to determine the dog’s suitability as a working dog and presence on the website.
+The dog’s score and video will be used to determine the his/her suitability as a working dog and whether he/she is an appropriate candidate to post on the website.

-The two primary qualities being assessed are: energy and toy drive.
-Dogs whose temperament, as exhibited within the video, does not fit with WD4C expectations for working dogs, will not be accepted.
-This screening process is in place in order to minimize the risk of dogs entering training programs and later being deemed unsuitable.
+Energy and toy drive are the two primary qualities assessed in the R2R evaluation.
+Dogs whose temperament, as exhibited in the video, does not fit within WD4C expectations for working dogs, will not be accepted.
+This screening process is in place to minimize the risk of dogs entering training programs and later being deemed unsuitable.

-A WD4C staff member and primary manager for the Rescues 2the Rescue website project will curate both trainer and dog screening processes.
+A WD4C staff member and primary manager for the Rescues 2the Rescue project will curate both trainer and dog screenings.